 It appears the new film will, one would assume, play as two parallel stories representing both of the first games, with action inside the Spenser Mansion and Raccoon City.
 The Umbrella Corporation’s tendrils are everywhere, you know.

-Obviously when the movie will come out is a huge question mark, given our own Raccoon City-like outbreak in the world, but this sounds like it has a great chance to be the kind of movie Resi fans have wanted for years.
+Obviously the movie could change release dates again, as we’re still very much going through our own form of the T-virus outbreak, but this sounds like it has a great chance to be the kind of movie Resi fans have wanted for years.

 Featured Image: Capcom